-“It’s no secret that balls often ‘pay’ their acts with tickets which, due to the majority of costs being fixed (i.e. we do not need to increase the amount of lighting or the number of stages etc for each ticket we sell), allows acts a ticket that would cost them nearly £200 whilst directly costing the committee much less than that.”
-There is a similarity in that Stepanik confirmed this is also practice for many Austrian balls.
+“It’s no secret that balls often ‘pay’ their acts with tickets which, due to the majority of costs being fixed (i.e., we do not need to increase the amount of lighting or the number of stages etc for each ticket we sell), allows acts a ticket that would cost them nearly £200 whilst directly costing the committee much less than that.”

 However, headline acts for Oxford balls may make a significant part of the total cost, with Brooks saying headliners, such as British rapper Example, meant to perform at the Worcester Commemoration ball, can cost between £15-20k.

 Stepanik told The Oxford Student his opinion is that the high costs of Commemoration balls occur because organisers take the price of a Commemoration ball “for granted; we know that a white tie ball in Oxford has to cost £190 or more, and then the organisers try to organise a ball that seems like it’s worth this money – which is I think the wrong way to approach the organisation of a ball…you should think about what would make a good ball, what is really necessary.”

 Commemoration balls (also known as white-tie balls) are held triennially by only some of the larger colleges in Oxford, such as Worcester, St John’s, Trinity, or Christ Church.
 Despite some critiquing them for being too grand, and therefore contributing to their larger ticket price, Viennese balls are similarly dazzling events.